gokyori/gokyori.github.io/_pages/about.md

 I'm always open to suggestions, feedback, or even a friendly chat!
 Whether you're intrigued by my work, have ideas to share, or simply want to discuss shared interests, feel free to reach out.
 Beyond academia, I find joy in soccer, the invigorating rush of running, and immersing myself in the captivating world of movies.

-Let's connect and explore the realms of technology, and shared passions together!
+Let's connect and explore the realms of technology, and shared passions!